 This town is usually known as the Mini Switzerland of India.
 Dalhousie fascinates you with its stunning picturesque views, snow-capped mountains, Victorian-style majestic British palaces, and its mesmerizing natural beauty.
 This hill station was one of the favorite summer places of the Britishers during the Indian colonial era.

 Dalhousie is also a popular destination for honeymooners.
-Khajjiar is the place where you experience the beauty of nature and for which Dalhousie is known as the Switzerland of India.
-Khajjiar is surrounded by thick covers of deodar and pine trees and the Khajjiar Lake is one of the most astounding and tranquil picnic spots.
+Khajjiar is the place where you experience the beauty of nature and for which Dalhousie is popular as the Switzerland of India.
+Surrounded by thick covers of deodar and pine trees and the Khajjiar Lake is one of the most astounding and tranquil picnic spots.

 Another thrilling trek near Dalhousie is Sach Pass, situated in Sach town which is approximately 15 km from Killar, in the Chamba District.
 At a height of 14,500 ft, this Pass interfaces the grand Pangi tribal valley with district headquarters, Chamba.
-It is blessed with a scenic landscape and rough terrains and also offers various options for trekking enthusiasts.
+Blessed with a scenic landscape and rough terrains and also offers various options for trekking enthusiasts.

 If you want to hear birds sing a piece of music then Dainkund Peak is the right place for you.
 Melodious is the sound like a song muttered in your ears when the flurries swiftly strike the chords of the woods at Dainkund.
 Based at a height of 9,000 ft, the Dainkund Peak allures countless tourists.
 This hill offers an enticing panorama of the valley, which has made it a worthy place.